If you are wondering “How much should I save each month”, I have the answer for you: as much as possible! Money buys many dreams and a lot of freedom.

 If you wait until the 30th to contribute whatever is left in your checking account, you will save less, because you’ll be relying on your willpower.

 Don’t trust yourself to save more.
-Automate it instead, and the question of how much you should save each month just took care of itself.
+Automate it instead (with a top money app), and the question of how much you should save each month just took care of itself.

 Ready for another tree proverb?